 The second skill is working efficiently.
 Efficiency has two meanings for us.
 The first is about the time it takes to answer a question.
 The second is about the way you answer the question.

 First, if your finals are timed, or you have trouble finishing tests in a class period, you should take some time to practice your pacing.
-Pacing is the time you allow per question so you have time to finish the test (or leave a few strategically blank).
+Pacing is the time you allow per question so you have time to finish the test.
 You can practice your pacing by timing yourself as you complete practice questions.

 If your teacher has given you a review packet, you could time how long it takes you to do the first page.
 Divide the time you took by how many questions you did, and that’s your pace per question.
 If you’re taking longer per question than you’ll have time for on the test, you’ll need to practice answering questions more quickly!